MarcPayz/Network-Traffic-Analysis-Project/README.md

 Ref 13: TLS decryption Process:
 ![Screenshot 2024-03-18 213223](https://github.com/MarcPayz/Network-Traffic-Analysis-Lab/assets/163923336/66f1cd32-6b45-470d-9c2f-f956454d3624)

 Let's say I recieved the decryption keys to be able to view this data.
 To utilize the decryption key into wireshark, I selected the "edit" icon then I clicked on "preferences".
-Once I'm in the preferences window, I typed "TLS" to filter that I only want to decrypt TLS traffic, then where it says "(Pre)-Master-Secret log filename, I will insert the .txt file that holds the decryption keys to analyze the traffic.
+Once I'm in the preferences window, I typed "TLS" to filter that I only want to decrypt TLS traffic, then where it says "(Pre)-Master-Secret log filename", I will insert the .txt file that holds the decryption keys to analyze the traffic.

 <br>
 <br>